Taraxtix/Ssmpl/README.md

 With explicit casting you can cast any type to any other type.
 Casting to `bool` alter the bits of the value while any other cast only affect the behavior of future operations.

+### --Size Arguments--

+Some operations can take a size argument marked as `SIZE` in the documentation.
+Those size arguments can be either a positive integer literal or a macro consisting of a single positive integer literal.

 ### --Comments--

 Comments will use `//` for line comments and `/*` and `*/` for block comments as a delimiter.